Cruciate ligament rupture Vienna

 Symptoms of a cruciate ligament rupture

-Various symptoms can occur with a cruciate ligament rupture, including sudden and severe pain in the knee, swelling, instability of the joint, a feeling of joint dislocation or “popping”, limited mobility and a cracking sound during the injury.
 Bruising may also occur in the knee area.
-It is important that a torn ACL is diagnosed and treated by a medical professional, as appropriate rehabilitation and possibly surgery may be required to restore stability and function to the knee joint.
+It is important that a torn cruciate ligament is diagnosed and treated by a medical professional, as appropriate rehabilitation and possibly surgery may be required to restore stability and function to the knee joint.

 Treatment of a cruciate ligament rupture